 Also, it is a better idea to stay on your feet so as to prevent bites around the face and neck, especially if the raccoons are rabid.
 Yell, scream and make loud noises, as this will intimidate the raccoons, but never turn your back.
 Raccoons are known for their sneakiness and will attack if your eyes are taken off of them even if just for a moment.

-Groups of crows, geese and even ducks have been known to attack en masse, especially if startled or provoked.
+Groups of crows, geese, and even ducks have been known to attack en masse, especially if startled or provoked.
 Although most birds naturally fly away, instances do occur where birds will attack.
-Birds are capable of causing significant damage, especially in large numbers, if the face, eyes and neck are not thoroughly protected or if shelter is not sought out immediately.
+Birds are capable of causing significant damage, especially in large numbers, if the face, eyes, and neck are not thoroughly protected or if the shelter is not sought out immediately.

 Attacks by birds are rare, but not to be thought of as uncommon or unnecessary to defend against.
 If attacked by a group of birds, immediately use your clothing to cover your face and eyes and seek shelter.